vamuana/webDesign_chefs/README.md

   - add a predicted budget of that exact meal per portion
   - join the cooking event somebody else created
   - preview user that created a cooking event, his history what he already cooked or joined
-  - Provide recipe rating and rate the main chef and participating chefs (star rating and optional text feedback)
+  - Rate the recipie and the main chef and participating chefs (star rating and optional text feedback)
-  - filtering the events based on dormitories, time, cuisine,... and searching for a specific event
+  - filtering the events based on dormitories, time, cuisine,... and searching for a specific event (structure based on the kind of user : main chef and people who'll join)
  #### User Types:
  - Admin
  - Normal User

 ####  Non-functional requirements: What other requirements do you have?
 These are often high-level requirements on how the app should behave, interact, perform its functions, be implemented or deployed in terms of performance, security, availability, software quality, documentation, maintainability, etc.

+(how fast, secure, usabillity, avalibillity, response time. demonstrate what you know rather than making realisitc specifications )

 ####  Schedule: In particular, specify which functions you intend to design, prototype, and test in Round 1, and subsequently implement and test again in Round 2.
 Also specify which functions you intend to design, implement, and test in Round 3.
 Of course, the primary function of your site/app should be implemented first.

 Schedule:
     Round 1: Specification, user research, prototypes
   - 6.10. - 13.10.
 Planning of the project, writing specification vol 1, Creating the two personas
   - 13.10. - 20.10.
 Creating a design of the application - all subpages as a design
+    ()
   - 20.10. - 10.11.
 FE and BE - creation of the layut based on design, primary functions - login/sign up, create event, join event, group chat creation
   - Initial submission: 10 Nov 2024
   - Testing session: around 13 Nov 2024